-Project Type: Is the application for new development, redevelopment, or a mix of redevelopment? new and
+Project Type: Is the application for new development, redevelopment, or a mix of new and redevelopment?

+☐ New development

-□ Redevelopment □
+□ Redevelopment

 Mix of New Development and Redevelopment

 Checklist (continued)

 LID Measures: Stormwater Standards require LID measures to be considered.
 Document what environmentally sensitive design and LID Techniques were considered during the planning and design of the project: